Healing Defective Traces

 fraction=0.33333 would make the new trace one-third of the distance from the

-first fiber indicated in the tag neighbors
+first fiber indicated in the tag neighbors.
+The xstart and xstop

 tags indicate the X coordinate where the new trace will be valid.